A big shout-out to open source

 WordPress is open source.
 Yoast SEO is open source.
 At Yoast, we’re open source fanboys (and fangirls).
 We’ve talked about it, we’ve written about it, we’ve even made a digital story about it.
-Still, lots of people do not know why open source is so unique.
-Most people do not even know what open source software is or how it’s made.
+Still, lots of people don’t know why open source is so unique.
+Or what open source software is.
 That’s why we’re starting a series of interviews with people that love open source as much as we do.
 We’ll even search outside of WordPress.
-Let’s start this series with an interview with our very own Joost de Valk, founder and CPO of Yoast.
+Let’s start this series with an interview with our very own Joost de Valk, founder, and CPO of Yoast.

 Q. Why is open source important to you?